John Rickards (priest): St Peter's, Dixton

-Returning from the Cape Colony, Rickards was curate at St Mary's, Exeter (1877-9) and of Llanfair Kilgeddin, Monmouthshire (1883-6) before being appointed to the Vicarage of Dixton.
-There he served until his death at the age of 77 on 21 June 1921.
+Returning from the Cape Colony, Rickards was curate at St Mary Steps, Exeter (1877-9) and of Llanfair Kilgeddin, Monmouthshire (1883-6) before being appointed to St Peter's Church, Dixton in the Diocese of Llandaff in Wales.
+There he served as vicar until his death at the age of 77 on 21 June 1921.

+In 1915 the parishioners of Dixton voted to not join the Church in Wales when it became disestablished, but stay as part of the Church of England; the parish therefore returned in 1920 to the Diocese of Hereford.